Summary

 Error Handling

-MCP tools should never throw unhandled exceptions.
-Catch errors, return descriptive error messages, and use the isError flag in tool results to signal failures:
+MCP tools should never raise unhandled exceptions.
+Errors should be caught, descriptive error messages returned, and the isError flag in tool results used to signal failures.

 @mcp.tool()